KhanAnupamShafi/KayakTourism/README.md

 ### Learn About This Project

-- An Veterinary Health Care site which provides various health care services for pets
+- An Kayak Tourism site provides various travel booking services for the clients
-- Api data self-generated and hosted from Local/Public folder , all images are hosted at [imagebb.com](https://ibb.co/album/ym8YfF).
+- REST Api data is build with Node.js and Express.js. hosted from Heroku Live Server ,
+- Database Collections are stored at MongoDB Atlas [imagebb.com](https://ibb.co/album/ym8YfF).
 - React Custom hooks used for Firebase Authentication
 - React Routing enabled with private route using context api
+- React Hook Form Validation Used
 - Responsive Enabled for mobile devices

 ## 👩‍💻 Languages Used: